Transvaginal Mesh Lawsuits

 Once you’ve worked with your surgeon to address any issues caused by transvaginal mesh, the second step is to speak with an attorney to learn about your legal options.
 Look for a transvaginal mesh attorney who has a background in personal injury lawsuits and product liability law.

-Even though the MDL for transvaginal mesh closed in November 2022, it’s wise to find a lawyer who has handled these cases in multidistrict litigation before.
-Transvaginal mesh lawyers are still taking cases despite closure of the MDL.
+Even though the MDL for transvaginal mesh closed in November 2022, it may be wise to find a lawyer who has handled these cases in multidistrict litigation.
+Transvaginal mesh lawyers are still taking cases despite the closure of the MDL.

 You want to find an attorney you feel comfortable talking to, and one with a track record of securing compensation for victims of transvaginal mesh.
-Many plaintiffs prefer to work with a female lawyer because these cases require communication about female anatomy.
-Make sure to ask how many mesh cases the attorney has handled and the outcomes of those cases as well.
+Some plaintiffs prefer to work with a female lawyer because these cases require communication about female anatomy and sensitive topics.
+Make sure to ask how many mesh cases the attorney has handled and the outcomes of those cases.

 Our Trusted Legal Partners